 To help the audience bring a bit of Growth Branding and Strategic Positioning into life, Tobias decided to give them 10 quick tips on how to scale their brand with simple questions.

 Now, the question is, where and how to ask those questions?
 (Spoiler alert: cheat-sheet below!)

 It all comes down to what Tobias calls the 3 building blocks of living and growing a brand: creating touchpoints, reaching a bigger audience and getting direct feedback.
 So, ask away and assemble your image with the iron walls of Growth Branding.

-By now, you should be manically writing down a to-do list of every step you will now have to take to create a successful strategy.
+By now, you should be manically writing down a to-do list of every step you will now have to take to create a successful communications strategy.
 Use this article as your one-stop-shop for brand positioning and utilize all the cheat sheets given by our lovely speakers.

 Hannah Ray is the owner of TAKE Coaching Amsterdam.
 She offers business coaching, as well as brand consulting, career coaching and life coaching among her services.

 She spent 10 years as a brand + business strategist at agencies like 72andSunny Amsterdam, St Luke’s London and TBWA, working on international brands like eBay, adidas, Tinder + Old Mout.

 She then trained as an ICF-accredited Life + Business Coach and now works with small business owners - from a dog groomer, couples starting boutique hotels and padel clubs, to a PR specialist and swimwear designer + entrepreneur.